pabvald/scibot-visualisation/server/src/models/README.md

 ## Serialization - Marshmallow

-For serialization, we use the Python library [marshmallow](https://marshmallow.readthedocs.io/en/stable/), for simplified object serialization.
+We use the Python library [marshmallow](https://marshmallow.readthedocs.io/en/stable/), for simplified object serialization.
 In short, marshmallow schemas can be used to:

  + Validate input data.